 Yes, shopping malls.
 And the National Piano Foundation also had brochures that went out on a regular basis.
 It was a good marketing campaign.
 I think ultimately, the piano manufacturers felt that once RMM came about, that that probably was going to be our best way to expand the market.
 We knew that adults were open to the possibilities of being able to play.
 Many of them had not played before.
 Some had taken lessons as children and it maybe took or maybe it didn’t, and maybe it was not so positive for them.
 I found it fascinating that they always blamed their mother for letting them quit – all of them!

 I think the SPELLS program ultimately led to recreational music making.
 That seemed to capture the imagination of a lot of piano teachers who also wanted to have fun.
-Not that they weren’t having fun with their teaching – I don’t mean to imply that – but I think that they saw there was a way that teaching that could be far less stressful depending on the attitude and the way they worked on the curriculum and had student input.
+Not that they weren’t having fun with their teaching – I don’t mean to imply that – but I think that they saw there was a way that teaching could be far less stressful.
 And it was so much fun with adults – the adults were fun, they were funny.
 We did our best to completely remove stress.
-In my classes, all playing – solo playing – was voluntarily.
+In my classes, all playing – solo playing – was voluntary.
 That worked out great because even if practicing had been bad that week, they knew they could come to class and not be embarrassed because they weren’t going to be called on to play.
-But I got kind of amused at that because eventually, those that didn’t always volunteer, after they heard some of their peers play, they decided they could do it as well.
+But I got kind of amused at that because eventually, those that didn’t always volunteer, after they heard some of their peers play, they decided they could too.

 That’s fantastic.
 Well, a little detour.
 Could you tell me a little bit about your Piano Fun for Adult Beginners series?
 In particular, what was the genesis of that series?

-Well, what happened to me is that when I first started doing the recreational program, I was familiar with a lot of the adult piano methods and certainly have some positive things to say about them.
-But it was too much material for the classes that I was teaching.
-They were eight weeks long, and then they’d register again for another eight, and continue on and on.
+Well, what happened is that when I first started doing the recreational program, I was familiar with a lot of the adult piano methods and certainly have some positive things to say about them.
+But it was too much material for the classes I was teaching.
+They were eight weeks long, and then they’d register again for another eight.
 And I thought – I mean, if I had known that they were going to go a long time, some of those methods would have been perfect.
 But I decided I would just focus on the music fundamentals that I thought were the most important for learning to play the piano, for learning to read, and I also wanted them to learn lead sheets, to be able to play chords and all that.
 I happened to be fortunate to be having lunch one day with Jennifer Linn, an editor at Hal Leonard, and told her about my materials, and she was interested in publishing them.
 So Piano Fun started out with that one book – and by the way, I don’t call it a method.
 It’s not a method in the traditional sense.
-That book led to pop hits, romantic hits, folk songs and spirituals, classical favorites.
-So it was a great opportunity for me.
+That book led to pop hits, romantic hits, folk songs and spirituals, and classical favorites.

 Wonderful.
-So back to RMM for a moment, here in 2021, what do you see as current musical trends in RMM?
+So what do you see as current musical trends in RMM?
 What are the current and future trends that you see and what factors might be influencing those trends?

 The only reason I’m a bit hesitant to answer that is because I’m not teaching now; however, I do watch the National Piano Foundation webinars, I watch virtual MTNA sessions and I’m going to watch the NCKP this summer as well.
-And I realized that younger people that are teaching currently are more knowledgeable about trends and where things are going.
 Now, personally, I think some things haven’t changed.
 I think that in terms of trying to relieve stress, trying to make it a very enjoyable but quality learning experience, RMM is going to stay the same.

 Does RMM as traditionally defined cover all types of adult students that you’ve encountered?